splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 #.
 Select a specific minute within the hour.
 #.
 If you've selected a minute that falls within the trace retention period the :guilabel:`Download Data` becomes active and displays the minute you selected.
 Select the download button to download  the .csv file.

 For each selected minute, the report shows the attributes or tags associated with the hosts and containers that sent data to Splunk APM.
-You might see different tags, like ``AWSUniqueId``, ``container_id``,  ``gcp_id``, and so on depending on the source of the host or container observed and the version of your instrumentation agent.
+You might see different tags, like ``AWSUniqueId``, ``container_id``,  ``gcp_id``, and so on, depending on the source of the host or container observed and the version of your instrumentation agent.

 .. caution:: For Kubernetes deployments, the Kubernetes attributes processor extracts default attributes, such as ``k8s.pod.name``.
 These attributes are required for accurate subscription usage.
 Don't remove the Kubernetes attributes processor from your configuration.
 See :ref:`kubernetes-attributes-processor` for more information.

 Use the APM throttling and entitlement dashboards to better understand your usage
 ===================================================================================

-Select :guilabel:`Dashboards` and search for "APM entitlements and "APM throttling" to access the `APM entitlements` and `APM throttling` dashboards to further examine your usage.
+Select :guilabel:`Dashboards` and search for "APM entitlements and "APM throttling" to access the :guilabel:`APM entitlements` and :guilabel:`APM throttling` dashboards to further examine your usage.
 The APM entitlements dashboard provides historical data for metrics used on the :guilabel:`Subscription Usage` page.
 The APM throttling dashboard includes metrics that track throttling and limits in your organization.
-Several metrics in the APM throttling dashboard have detectors set up to send alerts when throttling for your organization is taking place.
+Several metrics in the APM throttling dashboard have detectors set up to send alerts when metrics for your organization are being throttled.

 How APM calculates usage
 ========================